 Cyrillo S. Lincoln, from Milliken's "A History of Ontario County", published in 1911.

 Following up on yesterday's article on Jefferson County resident Lotus Ingalls, our profile today centers on the life of one Cyrillo Southworth Lincoln, a prominent figure in the town of Naples in Ontario County, New York.
 Mr. Lincoln represented his home county in the New York State Assembly for four terms during the 1870s and was for many years viewed as one of Naples' most honored citizens.
 Two days ago (August 15, 2012), I was lucky enough to be on vacation near Naples and made a point to locate Lincoln's final resting place in the Rose Ridge Cemetery.
-Lincoln is honored today (on the 112th anniversary of his death) as the newest addition to site, and some photographs from Rose Ridge Cemetery will conclude his extensive profile here!
+Lincoln is honored today (on the 112th anniversary of his death) as the newest addition to the site, and some photographs from Rose Ridge Cemetery will conclude his extensive profile here!

-Cyrillo Southworth Lincoln was born on July 18, 1830 in the village of South Bristol, New York, one of seven children born to Lucius (1801-1875) and Amelia Fellows Lincoln (1806-1876).
+Cyrillo Southworth Lincoln was born on July 18, 1830, in the village of South Bristol, New York, one of seven children born to Lucius (1801-1875) and Amelia Fellows Lincoln (1806-1876).
 Cyrillo received his education at both the Genesee Wesleyan and the New York Conference Seminaries and in 1858 graduated with honors from the Union College in New York.
-Shortly after his graduation he began reading law under Frederick L. Durand of Rochester and was admitted to to the New York state bar in 1859.
-Lincoln eventually became a law partner with future U.S. Representative (and Naples native) Emory Bemsley Pottle (1815-1891), and together they maintained a law practice in Naples until its dissolve in 1864.
+Shortly after his graduation he began reading law under Frederick L. Durand of Rochester and was admitted to the New York state bar in 1859.
+Lincoln eventually became a law partner with future U.S. Representative (and Naples native) Emory Bemsley Pottle (1815-1891), and together they maintained a law practice in Naples until its dissolution in 1864.

 In 1859 Lincoln married Charlotteville, New York native Mary Abigail Brown, with whom he had one daughter, whose name has been lost to history.
 Both Mary and her infant daughter died within a year of her marriage to Lincoln, and in August 1862 he remarried to Laura A. Clarke, and this union produced two children, Mary Clark (born 1864) and Spencer Francis (1868-1944).
 Spencer Lincoln followed in his father's footsteps and also went on to a distinguished career in the public forum, serving as District Attorney for Yates County, New York from 1906-1912 and again from 1925-1933.